masabahmad/CRONO/apps/community/README.md

 **Notes**

-Input threads must be in powers of 2.

 Number of iterations required comes from the approximate louvian algorithm, more iterations means higher accuracy of detection.

 The executable outputs the time in seconds that the program took to run.